 The aim of the QMR is to assess the effectiveness of a member firm's internal quality control systems, including compliance with professional standards such as ISQC (Ireland) 1.
-PwC Ireland was subject to a full QMR in 2017 and an update review in 2019.
+PwC Ireland was subject to a full QMR in 2020.
 A small number of control issues identified are in the process of being remediated.